the beginning of the nuclear era

 Opera inevitably deals with characters caught in larger-than-life emotional or political turmoil.
 But in the case of John Adams’s Doctor Atomic, the subject matter is particularly compelling.
-The opera, which has its Met premiere on October 13 in a new production by acclaimed filmmaker Penny Woolcock, conducted by Alan Gilbert, dramatizes a modern-day event of truly epic implications: the inauguration of the nuclear era with the first atomic bomb test during the tense final summer of World War II.
+The opera, which premiered at New York’s Metropolitan Opera in 2008, was directed by acclaimed filmmaker Penny Woolcock, conducted by Alan Gilbert, and dramatizes a modern-day event of truly epic implications: the inauguration of the nuclear era with the first atomic bomb test during the tense final summer of World War II.

 In physicist J. Robert Oppenheimer and his quest for the bomb, Adams found a modern figure who seemed custom-made for his high-stakes approach to opera.
 Oppenheimer, one of the most brilliant minds in 20th-century science, oversaw the climax of the Manhattan Project to develop and test the first atomic bomb in the remote New Mexico desert, at a site designated “Trinity.”

 Adams, one of today’s most successful and frequently performed composers, has developed a reputation for mining the tremendous mythic and symbolic potential of contemporary stories and events.
 At the same time, his colorful and sensuous music appeals to audiences in a way rarely achieved by a 21st-century composer.
 59 Productions, once again working with scenic designer and long-time collaborator Julian Crouch supported his powerful sonic identity with complex layers of projection that brought Oppenheimer’s designs, diagrams and sketches to life.
 Touring to London in 2009, Dr Atomic was met with critical acclaim and eager audiences.